 Nuuksio is a fairly sized nature destination with an area of about 50 square kilometers within the borders of the National Park.
 With Natura Viva’s rental equipment you’ll have no trouble finding your way around in Nuuksio.
 We rent water equipment such as canoes, SUP boards and rowing boats as well as Fatbike all-terrain bikes at the Hawk Nest.
 Embark on a paddling or rowing trip on Hawk Lake or head to the forest by bike or by foot.
 Make sure to see the following points of interest.

-Haltia is Natura Viva’s partner in Nuuksio.
+Haltia is Natura Viva’s co-operation partner in Nuuksio.
 The centre is located just outside the National Park bounds, address Nuuksiontie 84, FI-02820 Espoo.

 There are changing, nature themed exhibitions and meeting rooms available for rent.
 The restaurant and cafe are open Tue-Sun 10H–17H all year around.